eoevans/MDSims_Getting_Started/README.md

 Just some files and scripts to get you started.
-See Setup Instructions and First Tests for lots of (hopefully) useful information.
+See Getting Started and the Tutorial folder